sfigg/commercialization-public/manufacture/iot/IoTCoreServicesOverview.md

 ## Getting started

-Windows 10 IoT Core Services is currently available in preview through Azure at a discounted rate.
+Windows 10 IoT Core Services is available through Azure, Cloud Solutions Provider, and OEM channels.
 If you already meet the prerequisites below and are familiar with creating resources in  Azure, you can skip straight to the [Windows 10 IoT Core Services](http://aka.ms/iotservice) page on Azure.com and the [Create blade in the Azure Portal](https://aka.ms/iotservicesubscribe) to get started.
 For more details on these steps, keep reading below.

 ### Prerequisites